LANGUAGE ON BOARD

 All meals are served in the Crew/Officers Mess.
 The meal hours are posted on board.
 Smoking is not permitted in any of the messes.

 There are several self-service washing and drying machines for the use of the crew.
-Laundering and dry cleaning of uniforms and working clothes will be paid by the company.
+Laundering and dry cleaning of uniforms will be paid by the company.

 SIGNING ON THE SHIP

 Immediately upon boarding the ship, you will be required to “sign on” in the Crew Accountant’s office.
-You will hand in your passport, medical papers & employment agreement.
-You will receive your crew card.
-Your crew card is your identification and must be carried with you at all times when going ashore and boarding the ship.
+You will hand in your passport, seaman’s book (if you have), required safety training certificates, medical papers and employment agreement.
+You will then receive a crew card, which is your identification and must be carried with you at all times when going ashore and boarding the ship.

 In general, sailing periods are between five and six months followed by approximately 2 months vacation.
 This is based on an established vacation plan worked out by the ship.
 Provided you follow this vacation plan, you will be guaranteed reengagement.
 Thereafter the company will pay repatriation expenses to the nearest commercial airport of your place of residence when going on vacation in accordance with the established vacation plan.